-The McCain Family has long called Arizona home, and the partnership with ASU, one of the world’s largest research universities, offers unique advantages unmatched by the typical Washington think tank.
-By drawing upon ASU’s world-class students, faculty, institutions, and facilities, The McCain Institute helps bring Arizona to Washington, and the world to Arizona.
+The McCain Family has long called Arizona home, and the partnership with ASU, one of the world’s largest research universities, offers unique advantages.
+By drawing upon ASU’s world-class students, faculty, institutions and facilities, the McCain Institute helps bring Arizona to Washington, and the world to Arizona.